winappsdave/winapps_challenge/README.md

 ---
 ## Data Science Challenge
-In the datascience folder you will find a stores.csv dataset.
+In this repository, you will find a stores.csv dataset.
 Using this dataset you are to build a linear model that predicts store sales.

 **Your response should tell us which attributes you used in the model and the r2 value of your model.**